 Physical objects like cars, clothing, or jewelry—or experiences like careers, vacations, or relationships—can’t give us lasting happiness or contentment.
 That’s because all these things are impermanent.

-The Secret of the Calm Mind
+The Search for Happiness and the Secret of the Calm Mind

 If we want permanent happiness, we need to find it in something that lasts even longer than we do.
 That’s where spirituality comes in.
 Ancient thinkers experienced discontent similar to ours.
 They searched hard for answers and discovered this secret: when we achieve a calm mind, discontent dissolves and happiness increases.

 These wise seekers developed techniques, like meditation, that helped calm the mind.
 They even discovered a byproduct of the calm mind—waves of endless joy rising from within—a joy that’s not dependent on any external object or situation.
 The calm mind is like a gold mine within each of us that, once tapped, can provide a wealth of peace, contentment, and joy unlike anything worldly trinkets can provide.